-Patrick Walters and Nic Fischer are with the Department of Mechanical and Aerospace Engineering, University of Florida, Gainesville, FL 32611-6250, USA.
-Email: {walters8, nic.fischer}@ufl.edu
+Patrick Walters and Nathan Sauder are with the Department of Mechanical and Aerospace Engineering, University of Florida, Gainesville, FL 32611-6250, USA.
+Email: {walters8, nsauder}@ufl.edu

-Matthew Thompson is with the Department of Electrical and Computer Engineering, University of Florida, Gainesville, FL 32611-6250, USA.
-Email: matthewbot@ufl.edu
+Matthew Thompson, Forrest Voight, and Andy Gray are with the Department of Electrical and Computer Engineering, University of Florida, Gainesville, FL 32611-6250, USA.
+Email: {matthewbot, forrestv, andygrayia}@ufl.edu